While calcium is often touted for helping build strong bones, there's actually way more to this essential mineral.

 "Calcium is found in dairy products, dark leafy green vegetables, legumes, fish with bones like canned salmon and sardines, soy products, nuts and seeds and calcium-fortified almond milks and orange juice," Rueven says.

-Some of the top food sources of calcium include:
+Some of the top foods high in calcium include:

 - Yogurt: 415 mg, 32% DV in 1 cup